jeffchang5/htn2016-server/README.md

 Client Configuration
 ---

-Please modify BasicPhone and QuickStart to point to your web applications's public URL.
+Please modify BasicPhone and Quickstart to point to your web applications's public URL.

 Usage